LovePDFs Blog

 The Old Way vs. The New Way

-Our newly improved PDF-to-Word engine on LovePDFs uses advanced layout analysis.
-It scans the document, identifies the visual gap between columns, recognizes font size changes to infer headers (H1, H2), and groups text into logical paragraphs so when you open it in Word, you can actually edit it naturally.
+Historically, simple converters just dumped all text line-by-line into a plain document.
+If you had a two-column layout, the text would read straight across the page, completely breaking the sentence structure.
+Our PDF to Word converter uses advanced layout analysis.
+It scans the document, identifies the visual gap between columns, recognizes font size changes to infer headers, and groups text into logical paragraphs — so when you open it in Word, you can actually edit it naturally.

 How to Get the Best Results